openstack/ironic-inspector/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Ironic Kilo introduced support for hardware introspection under name of
-"inspection". **ironic-discoverd** introspection is supported for some generic
+"inspection". **ironic-inspector** introspection is supported for some generic
 drivers, please refer to `Ironic inspection documentation`_ for details.

 Node States